+'''

 Algorithm 2: Pseudocode for an agent interacting with an environment.

-1 for episode = 0, 1, 2, ... do $s \sim d_0;$ $\mathbf{2}$ for t = 0 to ∞ do 3 4 a = agent.getAction(s); $s' \sim P(s, a, \cdot);$ $\mathbf{5}$ $r \sim d_R(s, a, s', \cdot);$ 6 agent.train(s, a, r, s'); 7 if $s' == s{\infty}$ then 8 // Exit out of loop over time, tbreak; 9 s = s';10 agent.newEpisode(); 11
+1 for episode = 0, 1, 2, ... do

+s \sim d_0;

+3

+for t = 0 to \infty do

+a = agent.getAction(s);

+4

+s' \sim p(s, a, \cdot);

+5

+r \sim d_R(s, a, s');

+6

+agent.train(s, a, r, s');

+7

+if s' == s{\infty} then

+break;

+// Exit out of loop over time, t

+9

+s = s';

+10

+agent.newEpisode();

+'''

 Here the agent has three functions.
 The first, getAction, which samples an action, a, given the current state s, and using the agent's current policy.
-The second function, train, alerts the agent to the transition that just ocurred, from s to s', due to action a, resulting in reward r.
+The second function, train, alerts the agent to the transition that just occurred, from s to s', due to action a, resulting in reward r.
 This function might update the agent's current policy.
 The third function, newEpisode, alerts the agent that the episode has ended and it should prepare for the next episode.
 Notice that the agent object might have memory.
 This allows it to, for example, store the states, actions, and rewards from an entire episode during calls to train, and then update its policy when newEpisode is called using all of the data from the episode (or from multiple episodes).

-Question 12.
+Question 14.
 How might you create this agent object so that it improves its policy?
 This might be your last chance to think about this problem in your own creative way, before we corrupt your mind with the standard solutions used by the RL community.